jimmy11stumbling/OMNISCIENTPROMPT/replit.md

 ## Overview

-This is a comprehensive AI-powered prompt generation platform built specifically for development environments.
-The application combines DeepSeek AI reasoning capabilities with a sophisticated RAG (Retrieval-Augmented Generation) system to create optimized, platform-specific prompts for various development platforms including Replit, Lovable, Cursor, Windsurf, and Bolt.
+This is a comprehensive AI-powered multi-protocol application development platform that integrates DeepSeek reasoner model with advanced RAG 2.0, A2A, MCP, and AG-UI protocols.
+The platform generates master blueprints and specifications for full-stack applications with seamless agent coordination, universal tool integration, and real-time user interface streaming across multiple development environments including Replit, Lovable, Cursor, Windsurf, and Bolt.

 ## System Architecture